Individualism During Crises, with Jingjing Li, Ting Xu and Natasha Z. Foutz, The Review of Economics and Statistics (2022) 104 (2): 368–385.

 Data as a Networked Asset, with Qiushi Huang, Ye Li, and Huan Tang

-GSU-MS AI and Fintech Conference Best Paper Award
+Best Paper Award at the 2025 GSU-MS AI and Fintech Conference

 Summary: Data sharing generates comovements in operational, financial, and stock-market performances among data-connected firms, and induces strategic complementarity in firms’ product-design choices.